eclipse-tractusx/tractus-x-umbrella/docs/api/curl/UmbrellaConnectorDataExchange.md

 In order to start exchanging data, it will be necessary to install the subset with the necessary components for data exchange with the [Data Exchange Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1):

-#### Prerequisites

-As a Backend Service, we are using [Webhook.site](https://webhook.site/), as it is easier to work with.
-In the variables {{webhook}}, use your own one.
-> But you can also use the one given in the MXD [Backend-service](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd/backend-service)

 ### Steps

 Once the data space has been launched, we will execute the following calls to perform the communication between the components